Who Was Adolf Hitler?

 Adolf Hitler was chancellor of Germany from 1933 to 1945, serving as dictator and leader of the Nazi Party, or National Socialist German Workers Party, for the bulk of his time in power.

-The fourth of six children, Adolf Hitler was born to Alois Hitler and Klara Polzl.
+The fourth of six children, Hitler was born to Alois Hitler and Klara Polzl.
 As a child, Hitler clashed frequently with his emotionally harsh father, who also didn't approve of his son's later interest in fine art as a career.